 However, developing an ability to accept difference is an essential part of children’s youngest growth stages.
-This ability to accept other people – even if they are completely different- and feel sort of compassion for them is in charge of making social “well-being”.
+This ability to be patient with other people – even if they are completely different- and feel sort of compassion for them is in charge of making social “well-being”.

 During playtime, you can discover a wide specter of kid’s interests, cultures, and traditions.
 And guess what?
 Once the kid starts to understand the basic concept of difference, they will be introduced to the juices and the joy of difference.

 The very beginning of the discovery journey of other people’s uniqueness begins on the playground, that is, with play.
 As children develop and grow, they advance beyond the solo playing to the play with toddlers, in which kids share materials, chit chat, physical proximity, and so on.